With remote work constantly on the rise, software solutions are becoming more and more important to the way businesses operate.

-Time Doctor offers various features such as time tracking software with distraction control, application monitoring, screenshot recordings, payroll features and more.
+Time Doctor offers various features such as time-tracking software with distraction control, application monitoring, and screenshot recordings.

 Power up your workday

 Reach your goals faster with time tracking and work management.